LightTable/LightTable/CONTRIBUTING.md

 * Please add docstrings to non-trivial functions that are added.
 Most existing code doesn't have this but we'd like to improve this.
 * We are not currently seeking refactoring contributions or code convention tweaks e.g. whitespace.
 This may change at a later point when we have automated tests and an explicit code convention.
 * For contributions to a [vendored dependency](doc/for-committers.md#node-packages), they must be sent upstream and then we can update to the new version.
+* For plugins and files that come from CodeMirror, usually under codemirror/, we do not take pull requests.
+  Instead, send a pull request [to CodeMirror](https://github.com/codemirror/CodeMirror).
+Once they release a new version we can upgrade it on a plugin.
+Thanks!